matfish2/vue-tables-2/readme.md

 In addition a `this` context will be available, which refers to the parent of the table component.
 This allows you to call your own instance methods directly.

 Note: Don't include HTML directly in your dataset, as it will be parsed as plain text.

+### Events

+Listen to events using the `bus` you pulled above.
+E.g:

+      bus.$on('vue-tables.loaded', function(data) {
+          // Do something
+      });

+`vue-tables.loading` (server)

+Fires off when a request is sent to the server.
+Sends through the request data.

+`vue-tables.loaded` (server)

+Fires off after the response data has been attached to the table.
+Sends through the response.

+You can listen to those complementary events on a parent component and use them to add and remove a *loading indicator*, respectively.

+`vue-tables.row-click`

+Fires off after a row was clicked. sends through the row

 # Custom Filters